MohakBardwa/AI-Test-Generation-Bot/README.md

-# AI-Test-Generation-Bot
+# AI Test Generation Bot Documentation

-Project Overview :
+Project Overview:
 The AI Test Generation Bot is designed to process PDF files, extract relevant information, generate embeddings, and create multiple-choice questions based on the content.
 The project uses technologies such as TensorFlow Hub, PDFMiner, and ReportLab for PDF processing, embedding generation, and PDF export, respectively.

-Steps
+# Steps
 Step 1: Setting Up the Environment

 Ensure that you have the necessary dependencies installed.
 Key dependencies include TensorFlow, TensorFlow Hub, PDFMiner, and ReportLab.

 Step 2: Importing Libraries

       pip install tensorflow tensorflow-hub pdfminer.six reportlab